 - If you have been stuck with a bad broker, you can review all your documents very carefully and discuss things with the experts before taking action for more drastic measures.

-Forex Trading Scams with Examples
+Forex Trading Scams with Examples and Proof

 The Point-Spread Scam.